How to Brine a Turkey

 Brining works well on both farm-fresh and store-bought turkeys.
 Make sure to fully de-feather and clean any bird before brining.
 If buying your turkey, make sure the bird is not pre-brined or self-basting as the end result will be overly salty.

-- What size turkey works with this brine?
+What size turkey works best with this brine?

 Turkeys up to 25 pounds work best with The Spice Hunter Turkey Brine.